Convex-Dev/convex/convex-cli/README.md

 evidence expand family claw crack dawn name salmon resource leg once curious
 ```

-You will be also prompted for three keys:
+You will be also prompted for three passwords:
-- The overall password for the key store.
-This is shared for all keys in the key store
+- The key store password.
+This is needed to access all keys in the key store
 - A BIP39 passphrase.
 This is the passphrase that will be used to generate the
 - A private key encryption password.
 This protects the new key generated

+After the key is successfully generated, you will be able to use it providing you have the key store password and the private key password.

-If you wish to be able to recover the private key, you should make sure you securely record the following:
+If the key is important to you, you will want to be able to recover it even if you permanently lose access to the key store (e.g. if your laptop is stolen, disk drive corrupted etc.).
+In tis case, you should make sure you securely record the following:
 - The BIP39 mnemonic word list
 - The BIP39 passphrase